Having resources at your fingertips to help you navigate the college planning process is a must.

 - Nonprofit working to end the misuses and flaws of standardized testing and to ensure that evaluation of students, teachers and schools is fair, open, valid and educationally beneficial

-- Maintains an up-to-date list of over 800 colleges and universities that do not use the SAT or ACT to admit substantial numbers of applicants to undergraduate degree programs
+- Maintains an up-to-date list of colleges and universities not using the SAT or ACT for admission purposes

 - Provides detailed information by college

-- “Go To” site for information on PSAT, SAT, SAT IIs, and AP Exams
+- “Go To” site for information on PSAT, SAT, and AP Exams

 - Curriculum and standards based tool designed to assess readiness for college